mwisniewski0/Real-Time-Photon-Mapper/README.md

 ### Deployment
 we use the [electron packager]https://github.com/electron-userland/electron-packager node in order to build the front end application for deployment.
 To use, migrate to the electron_front_end directory and use the instructions listed on their repo to install and deploy.

+## Hardware requirements

+### Stage 1

+* NVidia GPU with compute capability >= 2.0
+* At least 6 GB of VRAM
+* At least 8 GB of RAM

+### Stage 2

+* NVidia GPU with compute capability >= 2.0
+* At least 2 GB of VRAM
+* At least 8 GB of RAM

+## Contributors' notes

+* Please browse this project's open issues to find a specific piece of the software to work on.
+* Each section of the program contains a more specific readme which explains the section in more detail.